 The key to getting content published and read on the Web is to consider the reader.
 The content in the blog post should not be full of advertisements or distractions.
 Keep the content free of clutter.
 The purpose of the blog post content is to inform.
 Ideally, you you’re writing about a subject that is interesting to you and your readers.

 A layout is how the parts of something are arranged.

 The layout of a Web page or post page is built within tables and specific column widths.

-This next section is to show you how disruptive content can be when it is placed in the wrong place or out of context.
+This next section show how disruptive content can be when placed in the wrong place or out of context.